ssanj/describe/FEATURES.md

 15. All type-like classes should have all type-related functionality. (methods, classes, superclasses, subclasses) [x]

 16. MethodSignature should specify whether it is an implicit. [x]

+17. When listing MemberInfo signify which are objects and which are classes if possible.

+18. Make all package-level methods consistent: same parameters, same parameter groups.

+19. Support manifest entries.

+20. Support OSGI?

+21. Add without syntax to MemberInfo